syncfusion-content/wpf-docs/wpf/SfChart/Getting-Started.md

 ### Adding series

 You can add any type of series ranges from line, scatter to financial types series.
-For demo purpose, we have chosen column series for demo purpose.
+We have chosen column series for demo purpose.

 You need to initialize two series for representing the years 2010 and 2011 respectively (refer table).